microsoft/vscode-docs/docs/remote/containers.md

 Also note that, while you cannot use multiple containers for the same workspace in the same VS Code window, you can use [multiple Docker Compose managed containers at once](/docs/remote/containers-advanced.md#connecting-to-multiple-containers-at-once) from separate windows.

-## Quick start: Open a Git repository in an isolated container volume
+## Quick start: Open a public Git repository in an isolated container volume

 While you can [open locally cloned repository in a container](#quick-start-open-an-existing-folder-in-a-container), you may want to work with an isolated copy of a repository for a PR review or to investigate another branch without impacting your work.
 If you're working with a public GitHub repository with an existing `devcontainer.json` file, you can use a Repository Container instead.